tpierrain/SmokeMe/README.md

 ## Can't be more easy!

-1. You add the reference to the **Smoke** library in your API project
+1. You add the reference to the **SmokeMe** library in your API project
 2. You code all the smoke tests scenario you want in your code base
     - A Smoke test scenario is just a class implementing the **ISmokeTestAScenario** interface